IDoTweaks/tweaksLauncher/README.md

 # HOW TO RUN
-you will need to build it in the following way: open a terminal in the project root and run this:javac -d out src/*.java
+you will need to build it in the following way: open a terminal in the project root and run this:

+javac -d out src/*.java

-then to create the jar run: jar cfm tweaksLauncher.jar manifest.txt -C out/ .
+then to create the jar run:

+jar cfm tweaksLauncher.jar manifest.txt -C out/ .

-and to run it: java -jar tweaksLauncher.jar
+and to run it:

+java -jar tweaksLauncher.jar